rinfo/rdl/manage/README.txt

    * Ensure that sudo is available (run: apt-get install sudo if not)
    * Ensure that sshd is available (run: sudo apt-get install openssh-server if not)
    * Ensure that you can ssh to the server, preferably passwordless
-   * Ensure that the following tools are available: wget, curl, rsync and add-apt-repository (available in the ubuntu package python-software-properties)
+   * Ensure that the following tools are available: wget, curl, rsync, unzip and add-apt-repository (available in the ubuntu package python-software-properties)
    * Ensure that there is a package repository setup that contains sun-java6-jdk